 Unlike a lot of modern breweries, Alhambra uses slow, natural fermentation over periods of up to 39 days when brewing their beer.
 All the Alhambra brand beers are made with no additives.
 What’s more, the water used is still drawn from the Sierra Nevada Mountains!
 Pretty impressive right?
 When that much love is taken to make the beer, it’s only right that you serve up a couple of tapa dishes that have been painstakingly prepared.
 Cooking the sauce for these meatballs low and slow not only makes the sauce taste fantastic, but beautifully matches the care and attention put in to Alhambra Reserva 1925.

 The competition is now over and I am pleased to announce that Pearl Davison is the winner!
 Alhambra loved her suggestion that the beer should be served with tortilla de patatas and jamon iberico.
-Pearl, please do check your emails for information on how to claim your prize!

 Thank you to everyone else who entered the competition.
 Please do come back soon for more delicious recipes and other food for thought.